kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~
 SUBSCRIBE_OK Message {
-  Latest Group (i)
+  Latest Object (i)
   Default Priority (i)
   Default Order (i)
 }
 ~~~

-**Latest Group**: The latest group as currently known by the publisher.
+**Latest Object**: The latest object as currently known by the publisher.
 A relay without an active subscription SHOULD forward this request upstream.
-The latest group MAY be outside of specified Min/Max bounds.
+The latest object MAY be outside of specified Min/Max bounds.

 **Default Priority**: The default priority of this track within the broadcast.
 Note that this is different than SUBSCRIBE, which is scoped to a session instead.
 The publisher SHOULD transmit subscriptions with *lower* values first during congestion.

-**Default Order**: The default order of the groups within the subscription: none (0), ascending (1), or descending (2).
+**Default Order**: The default order of the objects within the subscription: none (0), ascending (1), or descending (2).
 The publisher MUST use the subscriber's order if it was specified.

 ### SUBSCRIBE_UPDATE